 IMAGE CREDITS Sylvano Bussoti XIV piano piece for David Tudor 4.
 In A Thousand Plateaus: Capitalism & Schizophrenia.
 New York: Continuum, p.3.
 Claes Oldenburg Soft Light Switches.
 Vinyl filled with Dacron and canvas, 119.4 x 119.4 x 9.1 cm.
 Ward Shelley Who Invented the Avant Garde, ver.
 2. Oil and toner on mylar, 28.5 x 62.5 inches.

 Disastrous and distressing in so many ways, 2016 was also an encouraging start for [ART&CRITIQUE].
 The network has grown exponentially, we introduced new regular and one-off events, we participated in the Antiuniversity Now!
 Festival and we were interviewed on Dissident Island Radio.
 We have a new Event Calendar and we’ve started a new Members & Contributors section, we have a new fast server and domain (artandcritique.uk), and we’re migrating the data.
 To support this work we have started collecting donations at our events and although we’re far from breaking even, the project is more sustainable.
 In 2017 we have plans for new regular events, exhibitions, workshops, courses, collaborations, participation in festivals and an alternative art education co-op.
 Thanks to everyone who has contributed, participated and supported this project.
-If you’re interested in participating, contributing or collaborating please come to one of our events or contact us.
+If you’re interested in participating, contributing or collaborating please come to one of our events get in touch.
 Looking forward to see you in 2017!

 [SYMPOSIUM] O’Sullivan: The Aesthetics of Affect Friday, 13 January 2017, 18:00 – 20:30